Proper elements of Coxeter groups: Introduction

 \subsection{Previous results on proper permutations}

-Our definition of proper elements differs slightly from the definition of properness given in \cite{BHY20}.
+Proper permutations were first introduced in \cite{BHY20}.
+We highlight that our definition differs slightly from the original definition.
 The original definition of properness was motivated by the study of Levi-spherical Schubert varieties in $GL_n/B$.
 To study Levi-spherical Schubert varieties in $G/B$, for $G$ a simple Lie group, requires a definition of properness that corresponds to Levi-spherical Schubert varieties in $SL_n/B$ ($SL_n$ being a simple Lie group).
 This introduces a difference of $1$ on the right hand side of Definition~\ref{def:main} as compared to \cite[Definition 1]{BHY20}; this is due to the fact that the Levi subgroups in $SL_n$ have dimension one less than the corresponding Levi subgroups in $GL_n$.
 This updated definition is considerably more natural in the general type setting.

 The upper bound achieved for the number of proper permutations in \cite{BHY20} uses Chebyshev's inequality.
 In this paper, we apply Chernoff bounds to achieve much tighter bounds, exponentially better than those in \cite{BHY20}.
-We apply these techniques not only in type $A$, but also in types $B$ and $D$.
+We apply these techniques not only in type $A_n$, but also in types $B_n$ and $D_n$.

 We now describe the layout of this paper.
 In Section \ref{sec:prep} explicit formulas for ${\sf maxw}_0(W, x)$ are given for each type.
-Then it is shown that both $L_I$-sphericality and $I$-sphericality imply properness; hence Theorem~\ref{thm:main1} implies Theorem~\ref{thm:main2} and Theorem~\ref{thm:main3}.
-In Section \ref{sec:prob} we derive concentration bounds that will be used to bound the number of proper elements in Coxeter groups of type $A$, $B$, and $D$.
-Section \ref{sec:combmodels} recalls several well-known combinatorial models for the Coxeter groups of type $A$, $B$, and $D$.
+Next, it is shown that for an element $w$ in a Weyl group $W$, $X_w$ being $L_I$-spherical implies that $w$ is proper.
+And for $W$ a finite Coxeter group with $w \in W$, $w$ is $I$-spherical implies that $w$ is proper.
+Hence Theorem~\ref{thm:main1} implies Theorem~\ref{thm:main2} and Theorem~\ref{thm:main3}.
+In Section \ref{sec:prob} we derive concentration bounds that will be used to bound the number of proper elements in Coxeter groups of type $A_n$, $B_n$, and $D_n$.
+Section \ref{sec:combmodels} recalls several well-known combinatorial models for the Coxeter groups of type $A_n$, $B_n$, and $D_n$.
 Theorem~\ref{thm:main1} is proved in Section \ref{section:5} by giving asymptotic bounds on the number of proper elements.
-In Section~\ref{sec:lowerbounds} we give nontrivial lower bounds for the number of proper elements in Coxeter groups of type $A$, $B$, and $D$.
-We conclude with a table, presented in Section~\ref{sec:exceptional}, enumerating the number of proper elements in each of the infinite families of finite Coxeter groups.
+In Section~\ref{sec:lowerbounds} we give nontrivial lower bounds for the number of proper elements in Coxeter groups of type $A_n$, $B_n$, and $D_n$.
+We conclude with a table, presented in Section~\ref{sec:exceptional}, enumerating the number of proper elements in each of the exceptional finite Coxeter groups.